+On the other hand, if you’re not getting enough volume, you’re likely using too many exact match or phrase match keywords.
 Use your search terms report to see what is working, what’s converting and, importantly, what it’s all costing.
 From there, you can address problem areas and increase budgets accordingly.

-Well, make sure you’re using negative keywords too.
+Yes, you have to make sure you’re using negative keywords too.
 If you’re not sure what these are, just take a look at our Beginner’s Guide To Negative Keywords.

 Essentially, just like you’ve spent time choosing keywords you do want to appear for, you can dictate to Google what you don’t want to appear for.
 And, the same keyword match types you’ve learned about here apply there too.
 So, you can be even more specific about what you do and don’t want.

 If you want to see how your keywords are performing right now, try our free Performance Report.